1. Dillinger served in the Navy.

 While most criminals stayed as far away from lawmen as possible, Dillinger was willing to march right into their headquarters with gun in hand.
 Shortly after being sprung from jail in October 1933, Dillinger and his band carried out a pair of audacious heists on the police stations at Auburn and Peru, Indiana.
 As bewildered deputies looked on, the gangsters emptied their gun cabinets of Thompson submachine guns, shotguns, rifles, tear gas guns, bullet proof vests and more than a dozen pistols.
 The crooks immediately put the arsenal to use committing a wave of bank heists that left two police officers dead.

-Dillinger’s famous robberies and getaways saw his face splashed across newspapers and newsreels as much as some Hollywood stars.
-An Indianapolis lottery on when he would be captured proved so popular it had to be shut down, and his father was offered a small fortune to do public speaking engagements.
+With so many famous robberies and getaways, Dillinger’s face was splashed across newspapers and newsreels as much as some Hollywood stars.
+An Indianapolis lottery on when he would be captured proved so popular it had to be shut down, and his father was offered a small fortune to do public-speaking engagements.
 When Dillinger and his gang were arrested in Tucson, Arizona, scores of people filed through the city jailhouse just for the opportunity to lay eyes on the dashing criminal.
 Businesses even used him as an unsanctioned celebrity endorsement.
 Upon learning that the car-loving outlaw drove their automobile, one Hudson dealership hung a banner reading, “Dillinger Chooses the 1934 Hudson For His Personal Use.”
 When the robber later switched to a Ford, the company printed brochures saying, “Will they catch John Dillinger?
 Not until they get him out of a Ford V8!”

 Dillinger was arrested in Tucson, Arizona in January 1934, after locals recognized a few of his heavily wanted accomplices.
 Following a flurry of media coverage, he was extradited to Indiana and confined to the jail in Crown Point to await trial.
 Authorities boasted that the jail was escape proof, but Dillinger would only remain a resident for a little over a month.
 On March 3, 1934, he forced his way out of the main cellblock by brandishing a phony gun.
 Dillinger claimed he had fashioned it from a block of wood, a razor handle and a coat of black shoe polish, but reports would later suggest it was smuggled into the prison by one of his attorneys.
 In any case, Dillinger used the wooden pistol to round up several guards and get his hands on a Thompson submachine gun.
 Once armed with real firepower, he made his way to the prison garage, stole the sheriff’s personal police car and motored to Chicago.
 Amazingly, Dillinger was back in action only three days later, teaming with gangster Baby Face Nelson and others to knock over a bank in Sioux Falls, South Dakota.